SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * LoRaFloodMessaging: Software and background for the LoRa Flood Messaging proof of concept.

-* ImageSegmentation-Arduino-ColorImage-PureBinary-Testing-USB: Demonstration of trasmitting files from Adruino Uno microcontroller to PC using USB port.
-No LoRa involved yet.
-That is coming.
+* CaptureCameraFrames_Uploaded: Demonstration of Arduino Potenta H7 microcontroller board coupled with Vision Shield - LoRa to capture, send via USB/Serial, and display the camera's image on a PC.
+This is part of a learning process aimed at eventual LoRa broadcast of images.

 # License